About flea & tick sprays for dogs

 The following flea and tick prevention methods are practical and easy steps you can take to minimize the risk of having your dog pick up fleas or ticks:

 Check your dog for ticks regularly.
-This is not only a good strategy for avoiding tick bites but also both a good way to bond with your pet and a way to notice any other issue your pup might have early enough.
-Take time to check between the dog’s toes, in and around their ears and head and also the underbelly and around the tail of your pup.
+Checking your dogs for ticks frequently is not only a good strategy for avoiding tick bites but also both a good way to bond with your pet and a way to notice any other issue your pup might have early enough.
+Take time to check between the dog’s toes, in and around their ears and head, and also the underbelly and around the tail of your pup.
 And do a general examination of your dog’s fur with your fingers.

 If all else fails, use professional pest control services.
 It is a good practice to get pest control companies to treat your yard for ticks and fleas if you can’t get the pest problem under control yourself.
 Just make sure you ask them about the chemicals they will use to understand the overall value of their service and the dangers of it.